Managing Files and Directories

 • using a trash command (see links below) instead of rm

-Use y for confirmation and n to cancel deletion with -i or -I options.
+Use y for confirmation and n to cancel deletion with the -i or -I options.
 Here's an example of cancelling deletion:

 $ rm -ri projects